Why Does My Cat Lick My Hands and Fingers? 8 Vet-Reviewed Reasons

 No, your cat isn’t sampling your flavor in preparation for making a meal out of you.
 However, your cat could be licking your hands and fingers because they like the taste of something you have on your skin.
 Residual smells and tastes left over after food preparation can linger on your hands, attracting your cat’s attention.
 Certain lotions and cosmetics may also smell and taste good to your cat, especially those that contain animal products.
 Even sweat—as disgusting as we may find this—has a salty flavor your cat may enjoy.

-Wash your hands after preparing food or if they’re sweaty, using a soap with a scent cats dislike, such as citrus.
+Wash your hands after preparing food or if they’re sweaty, use a soap with a scent cats dislike, such as citrus.
 Experiment with your lotions and toiletries, searching for one your cat doesn’t like, as it’s not healthy for them to be licking it in the first place.

 3. Your Cat Still Feels Like a Kitten